midoranode/midoranode/README.md

 I have  about 1.5 years of experience in running node, validating and testnet participating.
 Also I have experience as a Linux administrator in previous times.

-What is Midora?
+What is Midoranode?
 It's a secure and reliable solo validator with experience in POS/POW.
 IBC Relayer for Cosmos ecosystem runner.
 24hr management & monitoring!
 (Grafana & Prometeus & Telegram alerts)